jyotiyadav2508/Yoga-Lovers/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the side menu, select pages under Code and automation, select the main Branch
+  - From the side menu, select pages under Code and automation, select the main Branch, then click to save button.
   - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here -  https://jyotiyadav2508.github.io/Yoga-Lovers/